 The youth pastor will choose a verse to start reading off of (Matthew 3:5 for example), then tell the students they are reading from somewhere in Matthew 2, 3, or 4 (or some other collection of chapters including Matthew 3).
 They begin reading aloud from that verse and keep going as the students flip through the Bible trying to find where they are reading from.
 When they do, they can start reading aloud alongside the youth pastor to show they’ve found the correct place.

 And there you have it!
-Seventeen fun games you can start playing in your youth groups with little to no setup or supplies.
-Incorporating new games will have you and your students laughing, cheering, and engaging with one another in all kinds of fun ways!
+Seventeen fun games for teens you can start playing in your youth groups with little to no setup or supplies.
+Incorporating new youth ministry games will have you and your students laughing, cheering, and engaging with one another in all kinds of fun ways!

-We know that running a youth group can be challenging, but hopefully these easy-to-learn games will make it that much easier.
+We know that running a youth group can be challenging for church leaders, but hopefully these easy-to-learn youth group event ideas will make it that much easier.
 And most importantly, remember to have fun!